truenas/documentation/content/en/hub/scale/tc_on_scale.md

 ---
-title: "Deploying TrueCommand on TrueNAS Scale"
+title: "Deploying TrueCommand on TrueNAS SCALE"
-description: "how to deploy TrueCommand container in TrueNAS Scale."
+description: "How to deploy TrueCommand container in TrueNAS SCALE."
 tags: ["TrueCommand Docker","SCALE"]
 ---